Cost of Attendance

 The Cost of Attendance (COA) is the ESTIMATED cost of a student’s educational and living expenses for the period of enrollment.
 It includes tuition, fees, room and board, books/supplies, transportation, loan fees and personal/miscellaneous expenses.
 The COA is used to determine a student’s financial aid eligibility and award package.
 Federal, state, institutional and other resources cannot exceed the cost of attendance.

 The estimated Cost of Attendance is based on a 12- month budget.
-For programs less than 12 months, the budget is bases on period of enrollment,
+For programs less than 12 months, the budget is based on period of enrollment.

 How Cost of Attendance is Calculated

 Tuition and Fees: the average cost of tuition and fees for a student in the program; the actual cost will vary depending on the amount of hours the student is enrolled in.
 For actual cost, please refer to the Registrar’s Office Tuition and Fee Schedule (https://www.uth.edu/registrar/current-students/registration/tuition--fee-schedule.htm)

 Books and Supplies: the average cost of books and supplies for the award year